Philippine School Doha: History

 The Philippine School Doha was established in October 1992 to serve the educational needs of the children of the Filipino community in the State of Qatar.
 Its birth was the result of the action of members of the Filipino community in Doha under the auspices of the Philippine Embassy.
 As required under the laws of the Philippines, the school has been incorporated as a non-stock, non-profit educational corporation and is duly registered as the Philippine School in Doha, Inc. with the Securities and Exchange Commission.
 As such, the school is governed by the Corporation Code and special laws and regulations of the Philippines.

 A special set of regulations for the operation of the PSD as a private school is the MOPAR (Manual of Policies and Regulations).
 This was drawn up by the IAC (Inter-Agency Committee) of regulatory agencies of the Philippine government, namely, the Department of Labor and Employment.
 The MOPAR is amplified by the PSD Manual of Norms and Policies approved by the board of trustees in order to manage and operate PSD pursuant to the amended By-laws of the school corporation.

 The school is also governed by Amiri Ordinance No. 7 of the year 1980 regarding organization of private schools in the State of Qatar and by applicable regulations of concerned local authorities.
 In accordance with the general provisions of the said Ordinance, PSD was given permission by the Ministry of Education and Higher Education to operate as a private school of the Filipino community in Qatar, under the patronage of the Philippine Embassy in Doha.
 The Department of Education Culture and Sports, granted the PSD the permit to operate on March 6, 1997, per Government Permit No. 002, s.
 1997.
 Subsequently, on February 1, 2000, Philippine School Doha was granted recognition by the DECS per Government Recognition No. 001, s.
 2000.

 In 2016, the school was one of twelve schools excluded from Qatar's education voucher system.

+In 2017, PSD relocated to a brand new campus.

 Function

-The Philippine School Doha follows the Revised Basic Education Curriculum required by the Qatar Supreme Education Council.
+The Philippine School Doha follows the MATATAG Curriculum required by the Philippine Department of Education.
 Its present principal is Dr. Alexander S. Acosta Ph.D., who came to his current post in 2003.

+Facilities

+A picture of the school canteen, at one of its highest points.

+Philippine School Doha has a ton of facilities including a gym, canteen, swimming pool, open court, library, multimedia room, an audiovisual room, etc.

-Students
+Students and Staff

-Mission

-Provide PSDians a well-balanced Student Activity Program to further enhance their total development through co and extra-curricular activities, utilizing student formation tools involving membership to clubs/organization, sports program/varsity, student coordinating body (SSG), school publication, educational outbound program, performing arts troupe and other worthwhile student activities to support the attainment of the PSD vision and mission.
+Notable students and alumni of Philippine School Doha include Gian Bernardino, Adrielle Kate Zamora Espina, Phil Miarninsy Sanchez Villar and Elliot Declan Indino.
+Notable staff include Doc.
+Acosta, Sir Arnie, Sir Jonald, Ma'am Wama, Ma'am Kristine, Sir Jherosam, etc.

+Student Government

+The student government in Philippine School Doha is called the SSG (Supreme Student Government).
+The current elected officers are: